Usama-dev182/portfolio/README.md

 <<<<<<< HEAD
 # portfolio
 =======
-# Startup -  Startup Website Template
+# Startup -  Ptech fusion

 Startup free, open-source, and premium-quality startup website template for Next.js comes with everything you need to launch a startup, business, or SaaS website, including all essential sections, components, and pages.